Mike Gibson (rugby union): British and Irish Lions

-Representative teams
+Other representative teams

 Gibson played for a combined Scotland/Ireland XV in the 1970 Centenary of RFU celebration match against a combined England/Wales XV and again in the 1972 Scottish Rugby Union Centenary match.

-Honours
+Rugby playing honours

-He was awarded an MBE for services to the game.
+Gibson was awarded an MBE for services to the game.

 When the International Rugby Hall of Fame was instituted in 1997, Gibson was one of the initial fifteen inductees.
-Upon his induction into the IRB Hall of Fame in 2011, Gibson was quick to pay tribute to his teammates, also calling rugby the greatest team sport.
+Upon his induction into the IRB Hall of Fame in 2011, Gibson paid tribute to his teammates, calling rugby the greatest team sport.

 In January 2012 Gibson was inducted into the Belfast Telegraph Hall of Fame.

 In an interview in 2011, Irish rugby great Brian O'Driscoll praised Gibson's contribution to Irish rugby:

 At times when Irish rugby wasn't successful Mike was always the shining light.
 He played international rugby for 15 years and that speaks volumes about him.
 He was a magnificent player and a true ambassador for the game.

+After retirement

+Gibson continued to play an active role in the rugby community after he retired from playing.

+Gibson has acted as a marshal for the Open Golf Championship in 2025.

 Professional career

-Since retirement, Gibson has practised as a solicitor in Belfast, where he continues to play an active role in the rugby community.
+Gibson practised as a solicitor in Belfast.
 Fellow Irish international David Humphreys trained as a solicitor in Gibson's firm.

+Personal life

+Gibson married Moyra in 1970.
+They had met when he was 18 and she was 16.
+Their son played rugby with Gloucester, and their daughter played hockey for Ireland.
+Gibson also played golf.
+They lived in Belfast.

+Gibson has credited people with having important influences on his life, including his family and Ronnie Dawson.

+He has said that he is not sure if he would have played professional rugby.